Stefan Wenzel: Member of the German Parliament, 2021–present

 In parliament, Wenzel has been serving on the Committee on European Affairs and the Committee on the Environment, Nature Conservation, Nuclear Safety and Consumer Protection.
 In addition to his committee assignments, he is a member of the German delegation to the Franco-German Parliamentary Assembly.

+In October 2024, Wenzel announced that he would not stand in the 2025 federal elections but instead resign from active politics by the end of the parliamentary term.